-NIAGARA FALLS, N.Y. — More than 200 New York Army National Guard soldiers are off on a nine-month mission to train Ukrainian soldiers.
+NIAGARA FALLS, N.Y. — Army National Guard members from upstate New York are taking over the mission to train Ukrainian soldiers in their homeland.